 Final Thoughts

-A commission structure is a compensation system used by companies to reward salespeople based on their sales performance.
+Commission structure is the system used by companies to compensate salespeople or other types of agents based on the sales they generate.

-There are various types of commission structures, including straight commission, salary plus commission, tiered commission, revenue or profit-based commission, and customized commission structures.
+The types of commission structures include straight commission, salary plus commission, tiered commission, revenue or profit-based commission, and customized commission structures.

-When designing a commission structure, factors to consider include business objectives, employee motivation and performance, financial sustainability, competitive landscape, and legal and regulatory requirements.
+When designing a commission structure, factors include business objectives and goals, employee motivation and performance, financial sustainability and profitability, competitive landscape and industry standards, and legal and regulatory requirements.

 Challenges and potential pitfalls of commission structures include unrealistic expectations and targets, employee dissatisfaction and turnover, and ethical and legal concerns.